 A biologist, canine behaviourist and Internationally Certified Master Groomer, she has worked – literally – with all creatures great and small, in zoos, vet clinics and wildlife and domestic animal shelters.

 When not grooming, home-schooling her son Daniel or mending fences broken by her motley collection of horses, her number 1 obsession is the preservation of the world’s rarest breed of dog: the Azawakh.

 Internationally Certified Master Groomer (International Professional Groomers Inc)

 Certificate III in Pet Grooming ; Certificate III in Dog Behaviour & Training

 Bachelor of Science, major in Ecology, minor in Behaviour ; Graduate Certificate in Canine Science

-Fergal the Dobermann was the face behind In The Pink.
-His arrival in Georgina’s life in August 2010 changed her world, leading to new goals, new qualifications, new friends and even new romance.
-Today, thanks to him, Georgina has the life, family and career of her dreams.
+Fergal was the face behind In The Pink.
+His arrival in August 2010 changed Georgina’s world, leading to new goals, qualifications, friends and romance.
+Thanks to him, she leads the life of her dreams.

 With us until the age of 12, her innate wisdom, and quiet, steady presence saw Georgina through some of the toughest times of her life, and she is very sorely missed.
 Her picture hangs by our front door, those hypnotic, yellow eyes watching over us forever.